Your brain’s need to be right. Judgement’s job is to constantly scan for negative and illogical thoughts.

 Why the habit exists

-More than that, Judgement has a reputation of credibility to uphold and needs to justify any uncertainties by reasoning with watertight logic.
-In neuroscience terms, this is an ‘overconfidence bias’, where the more expert someone believes they are, the more convincing they are going to take.
+More than that, Judgement has a reputation of credibility to uphold.
+It is responsible for shaping your ego, ensuring you act in ways which you believe are right and enabling you to feel powerful or superior.
+Revealing any weakness is to be avoided and Judgement will fight your corner to demonstrate you are correct.
+This can lead to an ‘overconfidence bias’, where the more expert someone believes they are, the more convincing they are going to take to be persuaded otherwise.

 How it holds you back